MarlinFirmware/Marlin/docs/Queue.md

                                      +--------------------------------------+
 ```

-Marlin is not a multithread or multiprocess software, so the processing loop performs the following actions sequentially:
-1. Check if data is available in the platform's serial buffer and in that case, move them into the per-serial line buffer
-2. If the data in the line buffer contains a End Of Line character, it's committed to the ring buffer of CommandQueue
-3. Loop to 1 until there is no more data in the serial buffer
-4. Run the G-Code processor by pop'ing from the CommandQueue ring buffer and execute one command
-5. Loop to 1
+Marlin is a single-threaded application with a main `loop()` that manages the command queue and an `idle()` routine that manages the hardware.
+The command queue is handled in two stages:
+1. The `idle()` routine reads all inputs and attempts to enqueue any completed command lines.
+2. The `loop()` gets the command at the front the G-code queue (if any) and runs it.
+The command will block the main loop and prevent the queue from advancing until it returns.

 ## Synchronization

-To achieve synchronization, Marlin sends a `ok` answer to the host when it's done processing a command (end of G-Code processor task).
-Most host will then wait until this answer is received to feed more command into the serial's buffer.
+To maintain synchronization Marlin replies "`ok`" to the host as soon as the command has been enqueued.
+This lets the host know that it can send another command, and well-behaved hosts will wait for this message.
+With `ADVANCED_OK` enabled the `ok` message includes extra information (such as the number of slots left in the queue).

-In some case, if no data is available in the serial buffer for a long time, Marlin can ask the host to send more data via the `wait` message.
+If no data is available on the serial buffer, Marlin can be configured to periodically send a "`wait`" message to the host.
+This was the only method of "host keepalive" provided in Marlin 1.0, but today the better options are `HOST_KEEPALIVE` and `ADVANCED_OK`.

 ## Limitation of the design

-Please notice few limitations here:
+Some limitations to the design are evident:
-1. While the G-Code processor is busy processing a command, the G-Code queue is not running.
+1. Whenever the G-code processor is busy processing a command, the G-code queue cannot advance.
-2. If the host is sending data to the serial buffer, then the serial buffer will fill up (by interrupting the CPU).
-3. This means that the serial buffer must be able to contain at least a complete line of data (the size of the serial buffer must be greater than the maximum G-Code command line the host can generate).
-The default value `MAX_CMD_SIZE` is 96 bytes for Marlin's CommandQueue lines, so a serial buffer that's smaller than 96 bytes can loose data.
+2. A long command like `G29` causes commands to pile up and to fill the queue, making the host wait.
+3. Each serial input requires a buffer large enough for a complete G-code line.
+This is set by `MAX_CMD_SIZE` with a default value of 96.
-4. Since serial buffer size are likely used as ring buffer themselves, their size should be a power of 2 (64 or 128 bytes recommanded)
+4. Since serial buffer sizes are likely used as ring buffers themselves, as an optimization their sizes must be a power of 2 (64 or 128 bytes recommended).
-5. A host generating too many G-Code command simultaneously will saturate the GCodeQueue but will not improve the processing rate of Marlin since only one command is processed per loop iteration.
+5. If a host sends too much G-code at once it can saturate the `GCodeQueue`.
+This doesn't do anything to improve the processing rate of Marlin since only one command can be dispatched per loop iteration.
-6. Because of this, having a large BUF_SIZE is likely useless.
-The default value of 4 is good for a single serial port.
+6. With the previous point in mind, it's clear that the longstanding wisdom that you don't need a large `BUF_SIZE` is not just apocryphal.
+The default value of 4 is typically just fine for a single serial port.
+(And, if you decide to send a `G25` to pause the machine, the wait will be much shorter!)